fpgmaas/cookiecutter-poetry/docs/tutorial.md

 ## Step 2: Install pyenv (Optional)

 I would recommend to use `pyenv` for managing your different Python versions.
-However, if you prefer anohter method of managing your Python versions, feel free to skip this step and continue to [step 3](#step-3-generate-your-project).
+However, if you prefer another method of managing your Python versions, feel free to skip this step and continue to [step 3](#step-3-generate-your-project).

 The instructions to install pyenv can be found [here](https://github.com/pyenv/pyenv).
 The instructions to install poetry can be found [here](https://python-poetry.org/docs/).

-Then, install a version of Python with pyenv.
+Install a version of Python with pyenv.
 To see a list of available versions, run:

 ``` bash